 In Traditional Chinese Medicine, Bell’s Palsy is in the category of “Zhong Feng”, which translates to “Wind Attack.”
 This is the same category Stroke belongs to.
 Bell’s Palsy is one of the most commonly seen phenomena in the acupuncture department in hospitals in China.

 The goal of acupuncture treatment is to expel the Wind-Cold from the meridians, improve the circulation of Qi and Blood to nourish the muscles, and restore nerve and muscle function.
-As muscle contraction improves, the treatment also aims to enhance the body’s defenses strengthening the individuals’ immune system.
+As muscle contraction improves, the treatment also aims to enhance the body’s defences strengthening the individuals’ immune system.

 At Huatuo Clinic, we have been having great success to help Bell’s Palsy patients.
 Early treatment often results in prompt recovery and is strongly recommended.
 Contact us for an appointment and discuss more information.